arunsadhasivam/AIRepositories/Basics/AlgorithmList.md

 <details>
 <summary><h2>10.
 Hyperparameter Tuning</h2></summary>

+**Why here:** Now that you can build and validate a model, you optimize it.
+Doing this before generalization would mean tuning a model you don't even know is trustworthy.

+**Unlocks:** A properly optimized classical model — the ceiling of "shallow" ML.

 | S.No | Algorithm | Description | YouTube |
 |---|---|---|---|
 | 1 | Grid Search | Exhaustively try every combination of parameters in a defined grid | [Watch](https://www.youtube.com/results?search_query=Grid%20Search%20explained) |